Chinese people in the Democratic Republic of the Congo

-In the Democratic Republic of the Congo there is a significant community of Chinese migrants located in the capital of Kinshasa and the mineral rich southern Haut-Katanga Province.
+In the Democratic Republic of the Congo (DRC) there is a significant community of Chinese migrants located in the capital of Kinshasa and the mineral rich southern Haut-Katanga Province.
 According to official figures from the Chinese embassy, there are 5,000 Chinese living in the DR Congo, though the actual number is believed to be far higher.
 More recent estimates vary from 5,000 to 50,000.
 The mining industry of the Democratic Republic of the Congo is a main reason for Chinese people moving to the DRC.

 Business

 Business links, both by individual entrepreneurs and state owned enterprises, has brought Chinese migration to the DRC.

 The first wave of migrants were individuals who opened stores, restaurants, and private medical clinics.
 Chinese run stores in Kinshasa are typically scattered across neighborhoods and are not concentrated in any Chinatown.
 The stores carry a range of household goods and change money.

 Some small scale entrepreneurs are in mining.
 In Katanga Province 60 of the 75 mineral processing plants are owned by Chinese entrepreneurs.
 Chinese employers have been criticized for their use of child labor and lack of health and safety standards.

 Major deals have been signed by Chinese state owned companies and the DRC government.
 In 2012, Chinese investors and the Export-Import Bank of China offered to build $6 billion worth of infrastructure as part of a loan backed by collateral in mineral rights.
 These state owned enterprises have brought Chinese employees to the country.